parminpatel28/team16-android-aces/team-contract.md

 ## Communication and Meetings

-- Our team will use Discord/Slack/Teams group chat to communicate project-related matters.
+- Our team will use Discord group chat to communicate project-related matters.
 - Our team will meet every Mon and Wed during class.
 - All members will attend these meetings or notify the team in advance of anticipated absences.
 We all agree that absences should be rare.
 - All group members will come to the meetings prepared by: